-- (1) The Minister, by notice in the national Government Gazette, must determine- - (a) a uniform interest rate applicable to loans granted out of the Revenue Fund; and - (b) a uniform interest rate applicable to all other debts which must be paid into the Revenue Fund. - (2) An interest rate determined in terms of subsection (l)(b) may differentiate between different categories of debt.
+- (1) he Minister, by notice in the national Government Gazette, must determine- - (a) a uniform interest rate applicable to loans granted out of a Revenue Fund; and - (b) a uniform interest rate applicable to all other debts which must be paid into a Revenue Fund. [subsection (1) substituted by section 41 of Act 29 of 1999] - (2) An interest rate determined in terms of subsection (l)(b) may differentiate between different categories of debt.